-- Successfully complete a minimum of 25 percent of course credit hours of the certificate, diploma, or associate degree requirements at Sandhills Community College, with that 25 percent coming from major and other major hours, and not from general education hours, for the program of study.
-The Director of Records and Registration verifies completion of 25 percent as part of the graduation application process. - Fall completers apply for graduation with their faculty advisor by November 2, 2017; Spring/Summer completers apply by February 8, 2018.
+- Earn a minimum of a 2.0 grade point average in the required courses of the program of study for which they are applying for graduation.
+All health science and nursing students must complete all courses required in their program of study for graduation with a letter grade of C or better. - Successfully complete a minimum of 25 percent of course credit hours of the certificate, diploma, or associate degree requirements at Sandhills Community College, with that 25 percent coming from major and other major hours, and not from general education hours, for the program of study.
+The Director of Records and Registration verifies completion of 25 percent as part of the graduation application process. - Fall completers apply for graduation with their faculty advisor by November 8, 2018; Spring/Summer completers apply by February 7, 2019.
 Graduation applications are available in the Office of Records and Registration or on the SCC website under "Graduation Information."
-In order to participate in the May commencement and be considered a 2018 Sandhills Community College graduate, all of the above academic requirements must be met by the end of the summer semester 2018.
+In order to participate in the May commencement and be considered a 2019 Sandhills Community College graduate, all of the above academic requirements must be met by the end of the summer semester 2019.
 Those who submit late applications for graduation run the risk of not being included in the commencement program.
 Honor distinctions for late applicants will not be recognized during commencement. - Clear all financial obligations to the College.